rbmcgill/LoL_UI_ReferenceGuide/searching_champions.md

 # Searching for Champions

 ## find_champion - API Description
 **find_champion** is an API call that allows players to find a champion in the Champions page of the Collection tab.
 Players can search for a champion by name, role, or location of origin.
 A list of suggested champions displays based on the player’s search term.
-Search terms can be complete or partial words. [](Last bit not fully implemented in code yet.)
+Search terms can be complete or partial words. <!-- Last bit not fully implemented in code yet. -->

 **Example:** If a player searches for “gang”, Gangplank displays.